Frequency modulation encoding: Replacement with MFM

 As each bit of data requires two transition periods in the FM system, it makes use of only half the potential storage capacity of the disk.
 This led to a series of more advanced encodings that make better use of the available space.
 The most widely used replacement was modified frequency modulation, or MFM.
 This system recorded only a single bit in every window, which produced the underlying clock signal.
 The value of the bit, 1 or 0, was encoded by the location of the pulse within the window.
 1's were encoded with pulses in the center of the window; 0's with the pulse at the end.

-MFM requires a more complex solution to recovering the clock signal.
+Because the accuracy of the transition transition timing is more demanding, MFM requires a more complex solution to recovering the clock signal.
 Generally this takes the form of a phase locked loop or similar system that will produce a steady output clock signal from a noisy input.
 This was beyond the capabilities of low-cost ICs from the late 1970s, which is why FM remained popular during the early home computer era in the early 1980s.
 MFM IC's were available, and were used on more expensive platforms like the IBM PC, but using them required the clock recovery to be performed by external hardware, the "data separator".
 IC manufacturing was advancing rapidly during this period, and by the mid-1980s all-in-one MFM controllers appeared and the market rapidly moved to the double-density format.